thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-add.md

     3. When the Snowflake login screen appears, enter your Snowflake User Name and Password and click **Log In**, or use the Single-Sign-On option.
     4. In the next Snowflake screen, allow ThoughtSpot to access your Snowflake account by clicking **Allow**, and then go to step 7 to select tables for your connection.

+    {% include tip.html content="There typically is a small delay between when you set up OAuth in Snowflake and when it is available for your connection, so if you see an 'Authentication Failed.
+Try again.' message, click **Continue**.
+You will then log in to Snowflake again, and then the *Select tables* screen appears.
+At that point, go to step 7 to select your tables" %}

         Using security passthrough may have implications for your Row Level Security.
 See [About row level security (RLS)]({{ site.baseurl }}/admin/data-security/about-row-security.html) for more information.

    For service account authentication, do the following: